Contra Grant On Exaggerated Differences

 I worry that Hyde’s analysis plays the same trick.
 She does a wonderful job finding that men and women have minimal differences in eg “likelihood of smiling when not being observed”, “interpersonal leadership style”, et cetera.
 But if you ask the man on the street “Are men and women different?”, he’s likely to say something like “Yeah, men are more aggressive and women are more sensitive”.
 And in fact, Hyde found that men were indeed definitely more aggressive, and women indeed definitely more sensitive.
 But throw in a hundred other effects nobody cares about like “likelihood of smiling when not observed”, and you can report that “78% of gender differences are small or zero”.

-Hyde found moderate or large gender differences in (and here I’m paraphrasing very scientific-sounding constructs into more understandable terms) aggressiveness, horniness, language abilities, mechanical abilities, visuospatial skills, mechanical ability, aggressiveness, tendermindness, assertiveness, comfort with body, various physical abilities, and computer skills.
+Hyde found moderate or large gender differences in (and here I’m paraphrasing very scientific-sounding constructs into more understandable terms) aggressiveness, horniness, language abilities, mechanical abilities, visuospatial skills, mechanical ability, tendermindness, assertiveness, comfort with body, various physical abilities, and computer skills.

 Perhaps some peeople might think that finding moderate-to-large-differences in mechanical abilities, computer skills, etc supports the idea that gender differences might play a role in gender balance in the tech industry.
-But because Hyde’s meta-analysis drowns all of this out with stuff about smiling-when-not-observed, Grant is able to make it sound like this proves his point.
+But because Hyde’s meta-analysis drowns all of this out with stuff about smiling-when-not-observed, Grant is able to make it sound like Hyde proves his point.

 On the other hand, Grant fails to report an effect that actually is large: mechanical reasoning ability (in the paper as Feingold 1998 DAT mechanical reasoning).
 There is a large gender difference on this, d = 0.76.

-And although Hyde doesn’t look into it in her meta-analysis, multiple other meta-analyses, like this one, find a large effect size (d = 1.18) for thing-oriented vs. people-oriented interest, the very claim that the argument that Grant is trying to argue against centers around.
+And although Hyde doesn’t look into it in her meta-analysis, other meta-analyses like this one find a large effect size (d = 1.18) for thing-oriented vs. people-oriented interest, the very claim that the argument that Grant is trying to argue against centers around.

 So Grant tries to argue against large thing-oriented vs. people-oriented differences by citing a meta-analysis that doesn’t look into them at all.
 He then misreports the findings of that meta-analysis, exaggerating effects that fit his thesis and failing to report the ones that don’t.
-Finally, he cites a “summary statistic” that averages the variation we’re looking for out by combining it with a bunch of noise, and claims the noise proves his point even though the variation is as big as ever.
+Finally, he cites a “summary statistic” that averages away the variation we’re looking for out by combining it with a bunch of noise, and claims the noise proves his point even though the variation is as big as ever.

 II.

-Grant claims that there are no sex differences in mathematical ability, then goes on to claim that the sex differences in mathematical ability are culturally determined.
-I’m not really sure what to do with this.
-Anyway:
+Next, Grant claims that there are no sex differences in mathematical ability, and also that the sex differences in mathematical ability are culturally determined.
+I’m not really sure what he means, but I agree with his first argument – at the levels we’re looking at, there’s no gender difference in math ability.

+For some reason, Grant contradicts himself here and says that differences in math ability exist but are due to stereotypes, and so are less noticeable in more progressive, gender-equitable nations:

 Girls do as well as boys—or slightly better—in math in elementary, but boys have an edge by high school.
 Male advantages are more likely to exist in countries that lack gender equity in school enrollment, women in research jobs, and women in parliament—and that have stereotypes associating science with males.

-Since Grant agrees with me that there is no gender difference in ability, then we should probably redirect ourselves back to the original question: why is there a gender difference in tech-industry-representation?
-Here his theory that this reflects “countries that lack gender equity in school enrollment” and “stereotypes associating science with males” fails.
+Again, my research suggests no average gender difference in ability, so I can’t speak to whether these differences are caused by stereotypes or not.
+But I want to go back to the original question: why is there a gender difference in tech-industry-representation?
+Is this also due to stereotypes and the effect of an insufficiently gender-equitable society?
+Do we find that “countries that lack gender equity in school enrollment” and “stereotypes associating science with males” have fewer women in tech?

-Galpin investigated the percent of women in computer classes all around the world.
+No. Galpin investigated the percent of women in computer classes all around the world.
 Her number of 26% for the US is slightly higher than I usually hear, probably because it’s older (the percent women in computing has actually gone down over time!).
 The least sexist countries I can think of – Sweden, New Zealand, Canada, etc – all have somewhere around the same number (30%, 20%, and 24%, respectively).
 The most sexist countries do extremely well on this metric!
 The highest numbers on the chart are all from non-Western, non-First-World countries that do middling-to-poor on the Gender Development Index: Thailand with 55%, Guyana with 54%, Malaysia with 51%, Iran with 41%, Zimbabwe with 41%, and Mexico with 39%.
 Needless to say, Zimbabwe is not exactly famous for its deep commitment to gender equality.

 Why is this?
 It’s a very common and well-replicated finding that the more progressive and gender-equal a country, the larger gender differences in personality of the sort Hyde found become.
 I agree this is a very strange finding, but it’s definitely true.
 See eg Journal of Personality and Social Psychology, Sex Differences In Big Five Personality Traits Across 55 Cultures: